jairajsahgal/file_uploader/README.md

 # Description
-Upload your file and get link.
+Upload your file and get link and create a QRcode for the link.

 # Requirements
 * python3